croweman/node-in-memory-cache/README.md

  - `storeUndefinedObjects`: (default: false) Defines whether undefined objects should be stored in memory.
  - `ttl`: (default: `0`) Defines in seconds how long an object should be stored in memory.
    `0` = Forever
- - `hit`: Function called §every time an object is retrieved from cache.
+ - `hit`: Function called every time an object is retrieved from cache.
  - `miss`: Function called every time an object is not from cache.
  - `added`: Function called every time an object is added to cache.
  - `removed`: Function called every time an object is removed from cache.
  - `count`: Function called every time an object is added or removed from cache.
+ - `logDebugMessages`: logs debug messages if set to true

 ** hit, miss, added, removed functions are all called with the following object structure.